Easter - It's Meaning, History & Holiday Symbols Explained

-Easter falls on Sunday, April 17, 2022.
-Easter is celebrated on the Sunday following the first full moon, the Pachschal full moon, after the vernal equinox.
-Since the date of the vernal equinox changed from year to year, calculating the proper date can be difficult.
+In 2023, Easter falls on Sunday, April 9th.
+Easter is celebrated on the Sunday following the first full moon, the Paschal full moon, after the vernal equinox.
+Since the vernal equinox date changed from year to year, calculating the proper date can be difficult.
 This is still the method used to determine Easter today, which is why some years we have Easter earlier than other years.
-For more details visit: When Is Easter?
+For more details, visit: When Is Easter?

 - March 31, 2024